 Their Nurses and healthcare professionals bring 75 years of experience and leading research to the care they provide at home, in their hospices, and over the phone.

 To find out more about what Marie Curie can do for patients and their loved ones, we spoke to Healthcare Assistant Marlene Bayunga.
-Below, she gives us an insight into her role and shares some heartwarming stories from her time at Marie Curie.
+Below, Marlene gives us an insight into her role and shares some heartwarming stories from her time at Marie Curie.

 Many people are choosing to include gifts in their Will for Marie Curie to help them provide expert care to people approaching the end of their lives.
 Find out how you can do so too with Marie Curie’s free Wills guide.